 Click on the listings or images to shop for cards on eBay.
 Linked sets in the descriptions go directly to detailed product profiles.

-One of several Artemi Panarin autographs issued as a redemption, the live 2015-16 Fleer Showcase rookie card is out now.
-Limited to 299, the finished product sports a horizontal layout, moderate patch and sticker autograph.
-In addition to the signed rookie relic, the set also features multiple 90s-themed inserts that include Panarin.
+One of several Artemi Panarin autographs issued as a redemption, the live 2015-16 Fleer Showcase rookie card sports a horizontal layout, moderate patch and sticker autograph.
+In addition to the signed rookie relic, the set also features multiple '90s-themed inserts that include Panarin.

 Another signed Artemi Panarin rookie card that was issued as a redemption, 2015-16 OPC Platinum features a chromium design and on-card signature.
 While not numbered, the rare Panarin card is part of Group B (along with Max Domi), which has overall odds of 1:2,697 packs.